-It is recommended that officials with the rank of Minister or equivalent lead the presentation during the three-day ministerial segment at the HLPF.
+It is recommended that officials with the rank of Minister or equivalent and above lead the presentation during the three-day ministerial segment at the HLPF.
 A vast majority of countries so far had a representation at the ministerial level or higher.
-It is suggested by the Secretary-General that the report includes an opening statement by the Head of State or Government, a Minister or other high-ranking Government official, highlighting the key messages from the review and touching on critical issues in implementation that the country wishes to highlight.
+It is suggested by the Secretary-General that the review includes an opening statement by the Head of State or Government, a Minister or other high-ranking Government official, highlighting the key messages from the review and touching on critical issues in implementation that the country wishes to highlight.

-Q: How much time will countries have to present their VNRs at the 2020 HLPF?
+Q: How much time will countries have to present their VNRs at the 2022 HLPF?

-Countries presenting a VNR for the first time will have 15 minutes for their presentation, followed by a similar amount of time for questions from other countries and stakeholders and factoring in time for podium changes.
-The 15-minute time allocation includes the use of audio-visual material, including videos.
-Countries presenting a VNR for the second time will be allocated a total of 20 minutes each in a panel format: 10 minutes will be allocated for the VNR presentation and 10 min for Q&A.
+Countries presenting a VNR for the first time will have 10 minutes for their presentation, followed by 20 minutes for questions from other countries and stakeholders and factoring in time for podium changes.
+The 10-minute time allocation includes the use of audio-visual material, including videos.
+Countries presenting a VNR for the second and subsequent times will be allocated a total of 25 minutes each in a panel format: 10 minutes will be allocated for the VNR presentation and 15 min for Q&A.